ptwestmoreland/Cpp-programs/README.md

 5. Random fahrenhiet number to celsius equivalent:
 This file loads a vector with fahrenheit temperature values and stores the celsius equivalent in another vector.
 The maximum and minimum values are then found.

+6. Password program:
+This file takes in a user input password as a string, the string then has certain characters swapped to make an updated version.
+This string is then reversed.
+The two updated password strings are appended together and output to the screen.